 A member of Parliament's first speech give an insight to the member's beliefs and what they stand for as a member of society and a member of parliament. on 13 February 2008 Stuart delivered his first speech and outlined what he represents as a person and how he came serve the local community.

 It is with great humility that I rise today to deliver my first speech to the 42nd Parliament of the Commonwealth of Australia.
 I am humbled by the trust that the people of Fadden have placed in me as their representative and I can assure them that I will not let them down.
-I enter this place with youth, vigour, determination and experience to ensure that the people of Fadden have someone that has the courage and capacity to fight for them.
+I enter this place with youth, vigor, determination and experience to ensure that the people of Fadden have someone that has the courage and capacity to fight for them.

 I am especially pleased to have been elected on the 200th anniversary of when a great hero of mine, William Wilberforce, secured passage of the Slave Trade Act that abolished the abhorrent trade throughout the Commonwealth.
 His firm Christian commitment, his passion for justice and his unstinting resolve to fight for what was right are a great personal inspiration.
 I look forward to bringing the same courage of my convictions to the inevitable parliamentary battles that are ahead.